WaqasMangi123/scholarfinder/README.md

 👋 Introduction
 ScholarFinder is a responsive and intelligent web platform built using the MERN Stack — MongoDB, ExpressJS, ReactJS, and NodeJS — aimed at helping students effortlessly discover scholarships that match their personal and academic profiles.

 By completing a user-friendly registration and profile form, students can input their education history, professional experience, areas of interest, and more.
-ScholarFinder then uses this data to provide personalized scholarship recommendations, filtering opportunities based on eligibility, field, country, and deadline.
+ScholarFinder then uses this data to provide personalized scholarshi recommendations, filtering opportunities based on eligibility, field, country, and deadline.

 With a modern UI, secure authentication, and real-time scholarship updates (fromm web scraping or curated databases),\ ScholarFinder ensures that users never miss an opportunity to fund their education.